ashuvssut/google-documentui-app-launcher/README.md

-Here’s a refined version of your `README.md` that improves clarity, grammar, and structure:

----

 # 📂 Google DocumentsUI App Launcher

 This is a minimal Android app that launches the system file explorer (`com.google.android.documentsui`).
 This is especially useful if your device's default launcher hides the system **Files** app.